-torial plane of relativistic compact objects.
+We developed a fully general relativistic treatment of the 3D PR effect in the Kerr geometry, therefore extending previous works describing 2D PR motion in the equatorial plane of relativistic compact objects.
 The outgoing radiation field we adopted assumes that photons propagate radially with respect to the ZAMO frames.
 Such a boundary condition implies a purely radial propagation of the photons in any local ZAMO frame and may be considered as a simple approximation of the radiation field from a static emitting source very close to the horizon of a Kerr BH.

 The resulting equations of motion for a test particle moving in the 3D space consist of a system of six coupled ordinary, highly nonlinear differential equations of first order.
-The non-linearity arises because of the general relativistic environment, further complicated by the PR effect which is a dissipative process and thus always entails nonlinearity.
+The nonlinearity arises because of the general relativistic environment, further complicated by the PR effect, which is a dissipative process and thus always entails nonlinearity.
 This set of equations is consistent with the previous 2D case for both test particles and photons moving in the equatorial plane [12].

-Our analytical and numerical calculations in both the Schwarzschild and Kerr metric, show that 3D PR orbits are strongly affected by general relativistic effects, including frame-dragging.
-We have demonstrate the existence of a critical hypersurface, where the attraction of gravity is balanced by the outgoing radiation forces.
+Our analytical and numerical calculations in both the Schwarzschild and Kerr metric show that 3D PR orbits are strongly affected by general relativistic effects, including frame dragging.
+We have demonstrated the existence of a critical hypersurface, where the attraction of gravity is balanced by the outgoing radiation forces.
 In the case of the Schwarzschild geometry, the critical hypersurface is a sphere, on which the test particles are captured and remain at rest.
-In the case of the Kerr spacetime (with non-zero spin), the critical hypersurface is elongated in the polar direction.
-Test particles that are captured by it are dragged at an azimuthal angular velocity $\Omega{\rm ZAMO}$, and, if still endowed with a residual and offset angular momentum, they exhibit a latitudinal drift that lead to spiraling towards the equatorial plane.
-Analysis of the ν profile shows that the test test particle spatial velocity attain that of the local ZAMO in an infinite time (see Figs. 5-6-7).
+In the case of the Kerr spacetime (with nonzero spin), the critical hypersurface is elongated in the polar direction.
+Test particles that are captured by it are dragged at an azimuthal angular velocity Ω{ZAMO} , and, if still endowed with a residual and offset angular momentum, they exhibit a latitudinal drift that leads to spiraling toward the equatorial plane.
+Analysis of the ν profile shows that the test particle spatial velocity attains that of the local ZAMO in an infinite time (see Figs. 5-7).
 The test particle approaches the equatorial plane and radius of the hypersurface asymptotically.
-In future works we plan to relax some of the simple assumptions of the present study (e.g. by adopting more realistic radiation fields) and to investigate some possible astrophysical applications.
+In future works, we plan to relax some of the simple assumptions of the present study (e.g., by adopting more realistic radiation fields) and to investigate some possible astrophysical applications.